skellis46/slipbox/pressure, stress and strain - the body in time.md

 Thank you.
 And thank you once again for being given this tremendous honour to to present these ideas to you this morning.
 It has been a pleasure and this body is most certainly humbled.

+### unused meditations

+This is the body that takes the time it needs to take.
+I think this is body based PaR.
+A body under consideration that takes the time it needs to take.

+Q (for meditation?): what is the role of "control" and "force" in such a body?

+Meditation: what is the role of patience in your work and research?
+What (if anything) does it have to do with originality?

+Meditation: when to admit to not-knowing?
+That the territory is unattainable.
+That paradox lies at the heart of research.

 ### uncertain

+Mum: I can't believe it happened so quickly.
+It took precisely as long as it needed.
+But ...

 > As Milton Friedman put it, while a crisis provides the opportunity for change, “when that crisis occurs, the actions that are taken depend on the ideas that are lying around.”28 The tragedy of the 2008 financial crisis was that there was no obvious alternative economic vision on offer.[@krznaric-2021-good p.114]